 Easy tips for relocating to Burley, Idaho

-Get organized.
-First off, it’s best to start a "move file" for yourself.
+It helps to get organized.
+Look on Pinterest for ideas to help with your move!! then start a "move file".
 Your move file will be a lifesaver.
 Keep all of your estimates, receipts and other notes from your move.
 You may be able to deduct your move and lower your taxes, so check with the IRS to see what expenses can be deducted on your next tax return.

 Research your new community.
 The local Chamber of Commerce is a great place to find information about your new home.
-You can find the local Heyburn and Burley area Chamber of Commerce page here.
+You can find the local Rupert, Paul, Heyburn and Burley area Mini-Cassia Chamber page here.

 Stay Healthy.
-Transfer your medical records to a clinic in the area as soon as you can--getting this out of the way means that there’s one less thing to do the day of the big move.
+There are two local hospitals Minidoka Memorial Hospital and Cassia Regional Hospital as well as two Urgent Care facilities Riverview Urgent Care and Sterling Urgent Care .
+It is a good idea to transfer your medical records to a clinic in the area as soon as you can--getting this out of the way means that there’s one less thing to do the day of the big move.
 Gather your medical and dental records - including prescriptions and shot records.
 Ask your existing doctors if they can refer you to care providers in Southern Idaho if they can.

 Prepare your children.
+There are two school districts in the local area and many schools.
+Where you buy a home will indicate which school your children will attend.
+Here are links to the two local school districts Minidoka County Schools and Cassia Schools.
 Arrange to have school records transferred to your children's new school district and/or daycare.
 Involve your children in the moving process, from picking out the new home to packing their toys.
 Relocating can be a "scary" adventure, so make sure you talk to your family about the move.
 Visit about the new community and discuss how to make new friends.

 - Contact utility companies to disconnect, transfer or connect services.
 Plan on keeping current services through your move date and having new ones available prior to your move-in date.